nickt128/hytale-plugin-hidden-teleporters/README.md

 teleporter interaction user interface to have a text input instead of a dropdown box to prevent players from seeing other target warps.

-This is useful for PvP servers where players want to hide their portals or use secret codes for their portals.
+This is useful for public servers where players want to hide their portals or use secret codes for their portals.

 ![Before and After](photos/before-after.png)